 Kennards Hire Rally Australia

-- Rugged and dusty forest tracks in the bush combine with shire roads, in public use throughout the year, to provide a tough and tricky gravel blast.
+- Rugged and dusty forest tracks in the bush near Coffs Harbour, in New South Wales, combine with shire roads, in public use throughout the year, to provide a tough and tricky gravel blast.

 - Friday and Saturday close with two runs through the asphalt Destination New South Wales test on the Coffs jetty, with dramatic sea views offering a picture postcard backdrop.